FlyingEwok/install-jdk-on-steam-deck/README.md

     * `JAVA_HOME`: Points to your chosen default version (with smart recommendations)
     * `PATH`: Adds each version's `bin` directory so all executables are available

+**Optimized and Efficient**: The installer and uninstaller scripts have been optimized for maximum efficiency while preserving all functionality:
+- **Compact Code**: Streamlined from 800+ lines to ~620 lines (installer) and 447 to 256 lines (uninstaller)
+- **Faster Execution**: Reduced redundancy and improved performance
+- **Maintainable**: Cleaner, more readable code structure
+- **Zero Functionality Loss**: All features and safety measures preserved

+**Dynamic Version Discovery**: The scripts automatically discover and support new JDK versions without requiring updates.
+They dynamically fetch the latest available versions from official sources including Oracle, OpenJDK, and Eclipse Adoptium.

 **Multi-Version Support**: You can install multiple JDK versions side-by-side.
 Each version gets its own directory and environment variables, allowing you to easily switch between Java versions for different projects.
 The script also supports installing all supported JDK versions at once for maximum compatibility.

+**Future-Proof Design**: The scripts automatically adapt to new JDK releases without requiring manual updates, supporting versions 8 through the latest available releases (currently up to JDK 24+).

 By adding the variables to `.profile` instead of `.bashrc` we ensure to be more "shell agnostic", so if you run a script in another shell like `sh` or launch a graphical program, it should read the environment variables defined there.